-A Common Capability Contract is being implemented which includes consultants for property planning and workplace strategy.
-The consultants on the panel will have capability to assist agencies with property planning.
+The Common Capability Contract provided a panel of consultants for property planning and workplace strategy.
+The consultants on the panel have capability to assist agencies with property planning.
 We would not recommend fully outsourcing property planning due to the need to integrate with organisational thinking, culture, strategy and planning across a number of internal stakeholders.
 This is best done by the property team to build the relationships and embed the property team’s involvement in the wider organisational processes.

 Consultants can however be very valuable to test thinking, and bring good practice approaches and independent thinking to the planning and process.

-Mandated agencies can contact us at any time to discuss these or other services they might find valuable.
+Mandated agencies can email us at any time to discuss these or other services they might find valuable.

 This guidance can be used by practitioners, decision makers and those implementing benefits management in their organisation.